BobTabrizi/GiftHandler/README.md

 ### Instructions & Current Functionality

+You can check out the live alpha build hosted on AWS EC2 here: http://54.193.8.100.
+**Note: Final styling will be added shortly.
+Currently testing functionality.**

 Register and login to create or join a registry group.

 Currently there are two different types of groups: Secret Santa and Wedding/Shower/Birthday registries.